-When should a Student Risk Assessment be carried out?
+Whe When should a Student Risk Assessment be carried out?
 Student Risk Assessments should be carried out if a student:- Is at risk of harm, abuse or neglect due to home or community circumstances which impact upon their education; Is at risk of going missing including where there are possible CCE and CSE risks Has mental health issues where they may be at risk of harm due to ongoing issues or crisis incidents Where a student demonstrates sudden, out of character, behavioural, emotional or physical signs or symptoms, the initial response should be to investigate the cause before a risk assessment is put in place.
 However, if the situation persists, or a long-term issue is identified, a student risk assessment should be carried out.
-Risk Assessment Prepared by: Prepared Date: Prepared Date: Risk Assessment Checked by: Checked Date Revi ew Date: The timescale for the review needs to proportionate to the level of concerns / risk and the degree of support and intervention.
-Any one of the following events will mandate the review date of this risk assessment: At the start of each academic year.
-If there is reason to doubt the effectiveness of the assessment.
-Following any incident, which may suggest increasing risk.
-If the student is displaying a change in behaviour.
-The timescale for the review needs to proportionate to the level of concerns / risk and the degree of support and intervention.
-Following significant changes to line management or key staff.
-Following the introduction of more vulnerable people to the environment / setting.
-Following a change of site / location.
-Name of Student: Academic Year: Course Title: Department / Curricul Area: m Base Campus / Room: Tutor: Plea se specify which of the follo wing personnel h ave been involved in com pleting this risk ass essment (tick as relevant): Parents and / or carers Name(s): Contact No. Tutor Name & Role: Support /Curriculum staff Name & Role: Contact No. Other (please specify) Name & Role: Contact No. Has the student been involved ir n creating this ris k assessment?
-(Please de lete as appropriate) Yes / No
+Risk Assessment Prepared by: Prepared Date: Risk Assessment Checked by: Checked Date ew Date: he timescale for the review ne A ny one of the following events • At the start of each aca • If there is reason to dou • Following any incident, • If the student is displayi demic year. bt the effectiveness which may suggest of the assessment.
+Following signif Following the ir icant changes to line manage troduction of more vulnerable inge of site / location. ment or key staff. people to the env ironment / setting.
+Nam e of Student: Academic Year: Cour se Title: Department / Curricu Area: lum Base Campus / Room: Tutor: Plea se specify which of the follo wing personnel ha ve been involved in co mpleting this risk assessment (tick as relevan t) : Parents and / or carers Name(s): Contact No. Tutor Name & Role: Contact No. Support /Curriculum staff Name & Role: Contact No. Other (please specify) Name & Role: Contact No. Has Has the student been involved in creating this risk assessment?
+(Please delete as appropriate) Yes / No

-Student Background Please pro Please provide a brief history of the student's behaviour or other presenting issues the second state of the second Please outline any known triggers which may affect the student Please outline any early warning signs / behaviours to monitor Useful Cor ntacts Name: Role / Relationship to Student: Contact No.: Name: Role / Relationship to Student: Contact No.: Name: Name: Role / Relationship to Student: Contact No.:
+Student Background Please provide a brief history of the student's behaviour or other presenting issues Please outlin Please outline any known triggers which may affect the student Please outlin ne any early warning signs / behaviours to monitor Useful Contacts Name: Role / Relationship to Student: Contact No.: Name: Role / Relationship to Student: Contact No.: Name: Role / Relationship to Student: Contact No.: Name: Role / Relationship to Student: Contact No.: